danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 There's been a lot said about ticketing systems being four letter words and all that.
 It doesn't need to be this way.
 The ticketing system is simply a communication tool to help teams know what needs to be done and what's most important.
 It's not intended as a management tool to measure developers performance or to make developers spend any more time in it than necessary.
 Ideally the ticketing system is fully integrated with version control so that ticket status changes such as In Progress, In Review, and Done are applied automatically as developers start pushing to branches, submit PRs, and merge.
 </aside>

+## Traceability

+How often has it happened that you're looking at a particular section of code and wondering "What does this even do?" or "How did this ever work?".
+Since developers spend more of their time reading code others wrote rather than writing brand new code, traceability is needed for effectiveness.
+Traceability refers to being able to answer questions like "what does this do?" by following a path from every line of code, to the business requirements that necessitated it, *and* to the PR (pull request) where this code got merged into the main branch for more technical context.

+In order to achieve this, all changes to the code (except for very simple adhoc work such as fixing a typo in the docs) should be associated with a ticket number in the ticketing system.
+This ticket should contain the business requirements in the case of a new feature, or for a bug, it should contain the steps to reproduce with actual vs expected results.

+When developers commit their code, the commit message should include the ticket number.
+Furthermore, the ticketing system should be integrated with the system where the code is hosted (eg: Github, Gitlab, etc.).
+This means that when a PR is created for this ticket, the ticketing system automatically updates the ticket with a link to the PR.

+Now when the developer is looking at any line of code, they can run `git blame` to see the commit message and associated ticket number.
+Then they can [open the ticket](../find-jira-tickets-faster) to understand the business context around this code.
+From the ticket, they can follow through to the PR, and read the technical context in the PR description, and also the step by step instructions how to exercise the code (which should be part of the PR description).

 ## Culture of Writing

 An effective team develops a culture of writing, both on the business and technical side.